HIPAA Compliance Guide for Google Workspace Administrators

 Control third-party apps, systems, or databases

-Cloud Software-as-a-Service environments like G Suite allow customers to extend the native functionality by way of third-party apps found in the marketplace.
+Cloud Software-as-a-Service environments (SaaS) like Workspace allow customers to extend the native functionality by way of third-party apps found in the marketplace.
 Despite providing extended functionality, third-party apps can expose PHI data as well as bring other security and data leak threats.

-Left unchecked, end users can potentially install third-party apps that gain access to sensitive HIPAA PHI.
-This can easily happen as end users may simply grant permissions that are requested by a third-party app that either could be malicious in nature or “leaky,” exposing sensitive information like patient data.
+Left unchecked, end users can potentially install third-party apps that gain access to PHI.
+This can easily happen as end users may simply grant permissions that are requested by a third-party app that either could be malicious or “leaky,” exposing sensitive information like patient data.

-Monitoring and controlling third-party apps in G Suite is essential to securing your G Suite environment and ensuring the security of HIPAA PHI.
+Monitoring and controlling third-party apps in Workspace is essential to securing your Workspace environment and ensuring the security of PHI.

-G Suite provides some native functionality to control which third-party and domain-owned apps can access sensitive G Suite.
-The access and restricted access to G Suite services are provided via OAuth 2.0.
-App access control allows organizations to:
+Workspace provides some native functionality to control which third-party and domain-owned apps can access sensitive Google Workspace services.
+Access to Google Workspace services are provided via OAuth 2.0.
+The basic app access control allows organizations to:

-- Restrict or leave unrestricted access by third-party apps to G Suite
+• Restrict or leave unrestricted access by third-party apps to Google Workspace

-- Whitelist apps so they can access restricted G Suite data
+• Whitelist apps so they can access restricted Google Workspace data

 How do you make sure your staff doesn’t accidentally cause a HIPAA breach?

-The worst thing that can happen to protect health information (PHI) and HIPAA is a data breach.
+The worst thing that can happen to PHI is a data breach.
 Breached PHI can mean the worst for a healthcare organization, including fines, tarnished reputation, and potential repercussions that can last for years.

 HIPAA violations can lead to fines ranging from $100 to $50,000 per violation (or per record) depending on the perceived negligence that is found within your organization at the time of the HIPAA violation.
 Your organization must do its due diligence to put the measures in place to ensure that PHI is protected properly.

-As mentioned at the outset, this is usually a combination of people, processes, and technology to ensure that PHI is protected adequately.
+As mentioned, this is usually a combination of people, processes, and technology to ensure that PHI is protected adequately.
 How do you put all the information presented thus far together in a way that allows you to make sure that your staff doesn’t accidentally cause a HIPAA breach?

-HIPAA is a very complex and delicate framework that requires a lot of planning, training, and technology solutions to allow employees to be productive and at the same time ensure that PHI is protected in line with the guidelines set forth by HIPAA.
+HIPAA is a very complex and delicate law that requires a lot of planning, training, and technology solutions to allow employees to be productive and at the same time ensure that PHI is protected in line with the standards set forth by HIPAA.

-To summarize the people, processes, and technology that is needed to make sure your staff doesn’t accidentally cause a HIPAA breach, consider the following:
+To summarize the people, processes, and technology that are needed to make sure your staff doesn’t accidentally cause a HIPAA breach, consider the following:

-- Proper configuration of G Suite services – Paid versions of G Suite can be HIPAA compliant.
+• Proper configuration of Google Workspace services – Paid versions of Google Workspace can be HIPAA compliant.
 However, it requires that all services used by your organization be configured correctly and restricted in certain ways to protect health information data.

-- OAuth 2.0 and third-party apps control – OAuth 2.0 is a mechanism that cloud service providers, including Google, are using to allow end-users to easily integrate and grant applications with G Suite data without disclosing their password.
-However, this can present security concerns as “leaky” or outright malicious apps can be integrated into the G Suite environment with just a few clicks on an end-user device.
+• OAuth 2.0 and third-party apps control – OAuth 2.0 is a mechanism that cloud service providers, including Google, are using to allow end-users to easily integrate and grant applications with Google Workspace data without disclosing their password.
+However, this can present security concerns as “leaky” or outright malicious apps can be integrated into the Google Workspace environment with just a few clicks on an end-user device.

-- Information rights management (IRM) – With IRM, you can disable actions that are risky to HIPAA PHI such as downloading, printing, and copying from G Suite.
+• Information rights management (IRM) – With IRM, you can disable actions that are risky to PHI such as downloading, printing, and copying from Google Workspace.

-- Proper monitoring, auditing, and alerting – Monitoring, auditing, and alerting are key administrative security tasks that help G Suite admins keep on top of potential security events in G Suite.
+• Proper monitoring, auditing, and alerting – Monitoring, auditing, and alerting are key administrative security tasks that help Workspace admins keep on top of potential security events in Workspace.
 To bring your organization in line with HIPAA privacy and security controls, these are essential activities.
 Setting Google DLP rules and acquiring data loss prevention software can help you automate these tasks and perform them more efficiently.

-- Mobile device management (MDM) – If you have mobile devices that are tied into the G Suite environment, using G Suite’s MDM solution allows enforcing policies, encrypting data, and remotely wiping or locking stolen or lost devices.
+• Mobile device management (MDM) – If you have mobile devices that are tied into the Google Workspace environment, using Google Workspace’s MDM solution allows enforcing policies, encrypting data, and remotely wiping or locking stolen or lost devices.

-- Backup G Suite – Backing up your G Suite environment containing protected health information (PHI) is critical to protecting PHI and other business-critical data from data loss.
-G Suite is limited in what it can natively provide in terms of proper backups of your data.
-Your organization will want to bolster the data protection of G Suite with a capable third-party solution that can protect your data across all G Suite services.
+• Backup Google Workspace – Backing up your Google Workspace environment containing protected health information (PHI) is critical to protecting PHI and other business-critical data from data loss.
+Google Workspace is limited in what it can natively provide in terms of proper backups of your data.
+Your organization will want to bolster the data protection of Google Workspace with a capable third-party solution that can protect your data across all Google Workspace services.

 By effective training of your end-users, putting processes in place to help provide the “guard rails” for daily business activities involving PHI, and having the technology solutions in place, will help to greatly minimize the risk that any staff will accidentally cause data breaches.